Bira/octopus-carnival/_drafts/wir-mm-4e-homunculus.md

 I think they'd mostly use their attacks to prevent pursuit in case they're discovered spying on you.
-They're big enough to carry most objects they could be set to guard, so this is the construct you use when you want to carry something to the ends of the earth so it's never found again.
+They're big enough to carry most objects they could be set to guard, too.
+This is the construct you use when you want to carry something to the ends of the earth so it's never found again.

 ### Iron Defender